jordanblakey/ffjs/README.md

 # ff.js

-Lightweight, modular utility methods for arrays, browser, dates, strings, math, and more.
+Lightweight, modular utility functions for arrays, browser, dates, strings, math, and more.

 ## Installation